-(2) All trailers shall be regularly inspected for sharp ends, broken doors and properly operating environmental control.
-See Appendix P for the MWD trailer examples and maintenance guidance.

-(3) Trailer repair and maintenance is a command responsibility; however, the KM should contact the MWD PM (see Appendix C) for assistance when local funding is insufficient to complete required repairs.

-(4) Markings.
-Same as for vehicles defined in the next paragraph.
+- (1) All trailers are Government property and require a registered license plate. - (2) All trailers shall be regularly inspected for sharp ends, broken doors and properly operating environmental control.
+See Appendix P for the MWD trailer examples and maintenance guidance. - (3) Trailer repair and maintenance is a command responsibility; however, the KM should contact the MWD PM (see Appendix C) for assistance when local funding is insufficient to complete required repairs. - (4) $\underline{\text{Markings}}$.
+Same as for vehicles defined in the next paragraph. - c.

-c.
 Vehicles.
 Commercial vehicles are the primary means for transporting MWDs in garrison.
 Government Services Administration (GSA) leased vehicles are preferred with MWD markings installed.
-The vehicles have a vital role in the execution of the emergency evacuation plan to transport all MWDs away from the kennel facility.

-(1) Table 9-4 provides examples of garrison type vehicles along with the intended use and minimum planning allowance.

-(2) Patrol vehicles with K9 insert are essential in effectively utilizing MWD teams in support of base law enforcement operations.

-(3) MWD vehicles should only be used by MWD personnel.

-(4) Kennel masters should annually review MWD vehicle authorizations with the local fleet management office to ensure MWD section mission requirements are being met.
+The vehicles have a vital role in the execution of the emergency evacuation plan to transport all MWDs away from the kennel facility. - (1) Table 9-4 provides examples of garrison type vehicles along with the intended use and minimum planning allowance. - (2) Patrol vehicles with K9 insert are essential in effectively utilizing MWD teams in support of base law enforcement operations. - (3) MWD vehicles should only be used by MWD personnel. - (4) Kennel masters should annually review MWD vehicle authorizations with the local fleet management office to ensure MWD section mission requirements are being met. - (5) Markings.

-(5) Markings.
 MWD vehicles and trailers (except for tactical vehicles or when the MWD is transported in an enclosed container) must have clear markings on all sides (see figure 9-7 for example vehicle markings) -